Yield Optimizer Stack Adapt

 5 Fantastic Things You Can Do in Georgetown this Fall

 Cool afternoons, brilliant sunsets, and the changing of leaves from lush greens to shades of orange and red announce autumn’s arrival.
 As summer cedes to fall, now is the time to head to Georgetown.
-Located just north of Austin, this welcoming city has all the charm of the Texas Hill Country, along with everything you need for a remarkable getaway in any season.
+Located just north of Austin in the Texas Hill Country, this welcoming Williamson County city has all the charm of a small town, along with everything you need for a remarkable getaway in any season.

 Yet fall is something special, as the still abundant sunshine sets the stage for all kinds of outdoor adventures.
 Home to such attractions as Inner Space Cavern, Lake Georgetown, and the Most Beautiful Town Square in Texas, Georgetown is an easily reached getaway with an identity all its own.